v-vfarias/PL-300-Microsoft-Power-BI-Data-Analyst/Instructions/Labs/11-secure-data-access.md

 *Note: When the Power BI Desktop file is published to the Power BI service, you’ll need to complete a post-publication task to map security principals to the **Salespeople** role.
 You won’t do that in this lab.*

 ## Lab complete

+You may choose to save your Power BI report, though it’s not necessary for this lab.
+In the next exercise, you’ll work with a pre-made starter file.

+1. Close the Microsoft Edge browser window.
+1. In Power BI Desktop, navigate to the **"File"** menu in the top left corner and select **"Save As"**.
+1. Select **Browse this device**.
+1. Select the folder where you want to save the file and give it a descriptive name.
+1. Select the **Save** button to save your report as a .pbix file.
+1. If a dialog box appears prompting you to apply pending query changes, select **Apply**.
+1. Close Power BI Desktop.